-There is this question that comes up really often during our workshops: what is the best NGS read aligner?
+There is this question that comes up very often during our workshops: what is the best NGS read aligner?
 What alignment tool do you recommend to use for my next-generation sequencing experiments?
 Indeed this is a relevant question since read mapping often is a central step in any NGS analysis pipeline.

 Traditional sequence alignment tools like BLAST are not suited for NGS.
 To extract meaningful information from NGS data, one needs to align millions and millions of mostly short sequences.
-BLAST and similar tools are way to slow for the vast amount of data produced by modern sequencing machines.
+BLAST and similar tools are way too slow for the vast amount of data produced by modern sequencing machines.
 The advent of these machines ignited the development of a class of new, much faster read aligners.
 Many of them: there are now more than 90 short read alignment programs available.

 Timeline of NGS read aligners.
 Image from Nuno Fonseca, HTS Mappers.

 Every time a new read alignment software is developed and officially presented in a peer reviewed journal, the authors are asked to provide a comparison to existing tools.
-This is typically done in a benchmark where certain aspects of a software tool are assessed in a (ideally) scientifically sound manner.
-You can then compare these benchmarks and use these to decide on the optimal tool for your case.
+This is typically done in a benchmark where certain aspects of a software tool are assessed (ideally) in a scientifically sound manner.
+You can then compare these benchmarks and use them to decide on the optimal tool for your case.
 However, this procedure has its limitations: only a small set of the many aspects - typically things like mapping rate, sensitivity, speed - can be assessed in a short paper.
 And only certain program versions, parameter settings and data can be assessed.

 Assume you have a benchmark of your favorite alignment tools, what aspects should you look for?
 In general, you should try to answer the following questions: